 Businesses are complex entities and getting a clear picture of where a company is headed is hard.
 But there is a certain clarity in a company that continues to find ways to lower costs and share benefits of scale with its customers, which creates a virtuous cycle that is extremely difficult for competitors to match.
-With only ~3% of pets in the U.S. and Canada having pet medical insurance and the best value proposition in the industry, Trupanion has a long runway to reinvest in growing the number of covered pets.
+With only $\sim 3\%$ of pets in the U.S. and Canada having pet medical insurance and a value proposition that is hard for any competitor to match, Trupanion has a long runway to reinvest in growing the number of covered pets.
 Its exact earning power and share price in the year 2034 may not be scientifically predictable, but there is a good explanation for why I expect both to be materially higher than recent levels.
-What the share price does tomorrow or even over the next year or two is anyone's guess.
+What the share price does tomorrow or even the next year or two is anyone's guess.